mkblogs/JPAEntityGraphUsing3rdParty/README.md

 ```

-In this example we will use `Hibernate Entity Manager` to solve N+1 problem.
+In this example we will use `3rd Party Entity Graph Utility` to solve N+1 problem.